In-house marketing team vs marketing agency.

 - You're acquiring on long-cycle channels (SEO, content) where the same person's voice over 24 months compounds.

-The honest case for a studio
+The honest case for an agency

 - You've outgrown your first marketing setup and need senior coverage across multiple channels immediately.